 - Ponte della Costituzione: This is the most famous bridge in Venice and it was designed by the Spanish architect Santiago Calatrava.
 It connects Piazzale Roma with Venezia Santa Lucia train station.

 The Grand Canal by Vaporetto

 The Water Buses cruises down the Grand Canal stopping in both sides of the canal.
 It is a great and inexpensive way of observing the beautiful buildings and palazzos located on either side of the city’s main artery.

-The best vaporetto to explore the Grand Canal is the line 1.
+The best Vaporetto to explore the Grand Canal is line 1.
 The journey includes the Ca’ d’Oro Palazzo, Gallerie dell'Accademia, the palazzo Ca’Rezzonico, Santa Maria della Salute and the well-known Rialto Bridge.